 No. Dr. Bailey and his staff are committed exclusively to the Coppell community.
 Excellent customer service, convenience for our patients, and availability for emergencies is difficult without a full time commitment to one location.

 What is the charge for the first visit?

-Children that visit our office will receive necessary radiographs, a thorough exam, discussion of orthodontic problems and treatment plan presentation by Dr. Stich or Dr. Bailey at no charge to determine the child’s specific and individual needs.
-Patients and their parents will become very well informed.
+Children that visit our office receive necessary radiographs, a thorough exam, discussion of orthodontic concerns, and a treatment plan presentation by Dr. Bailey at no charge to determine the child’s specific and individual needs.
+Patients and their parents will become very well-informed.
 Dr. Bailey provides these same patient examination services for adults.

 How long will I have to wear braces?

 In general, active treatment time with orthodontic appliances ranges from 12 to 30 months.
 The actual time depends upon the difficulty of the original problem, the development of the patient’s jaws and teeth, and the cooperation of the patient.
 The better the patient is about wearing and taking care of his or her appliances, braces or retainer, the sooner teeth will improve.